kleenkanteen/find-me-a-doc/readme.md

-#Project overview:
+# Project overview:

 1. Problem:

 	1. There is a lack of updated public information when it comes knowing which family doctors are accepting patients.
 Last December, I got a family doctor at a nearbly clinic and he wasn't on the peel region site that lists free family doctors.
 This is Ontario.
 Other provinces may or many not have their own system.
 Alberta has a more centralized site.
 Ontario has none.

   The websites that do try to display this info usually have bad UI/UX.
 They also lack reviews for each doctor.
-My mom got a serious kidney infection due to her family doctor dismissing her concern of frequent urination as just getting older.
+My mom got a UTI turned serious kidney infection due to her family doctor dismissing her concern of frequent urination as just getting older.

 		1. Reddit posts of people complaining of waiting years to find one:
 		2. https://www.reddit.com/r/ontario/comments/o5vrrx/finding_a_family_doctor_shouldnt_be_this_hard/